Read, Rehome, Recycle: sell old books online for easy money

 Minimum order total: £5 or 10 items

-You can sell all kinds of books on the Ziffit app, whether they’re in perfect condition or very well-read.
+You can sell all kinds of books to World of Books, whether they’re in perfect condition or very well-read.
 Ship books using their drop-off service or courier collection service (both are completely free of charge).

-Ziffit are a great sustainable option because they don’t send any items to landfill, reselling or recycling every single item.
-The Ziffit app is powered by Wob (previously known as World of Books), who work to support charities as well as the authors themselves.
+World of Books are a great sustainable option because they don’t send any items to landfill, reselling or recycling every single item.
+They work to support charities as well as the authors themselves.

 Wob get most of their books from charity shops, buying the titles that they’re struggling to sell or don’t have space to keep.
 This means they’re stopping these charities from having to pay to destroy unwanted books.